Shrishti-tech/StudySpark-AI/README.md

 - Architectural decisions — like using an incrementing request ID + `AbortController` in `useAI.js` to stop stale AI responses from overwriting newer ones, and keeping the Express controller provider-agnostic so swapping Gemini for Groq only touched one file — were made deliberately for this assignment's specific emphasis on handling unreliable AI output, not left as defaults.
 - Every feature was verified by actually running the app (via Playwright browser automation) rather than just reading the code — including deliberately simulating network failures, empty/malformed AI responses, and rapid duplicate requests to confirm the failure-handling actually works.

-**[Fill in: your own role — what you directed, reviewed, changed, or debugged yourself, and which parts of the codebase you'd want to walk through in the interview.]**

 ## Known Limitations